gammalib/gammalib/doc/source/develop/releasing/index.rst

 .. important::
-   Before releasing the software please make sure that you have **added unit tests for all new code** and that you have **updated the User documentation** if necessary.
+   Before releasing the software please make sure that you have

+   * added unit tests for all new code
+   * added a page about the software changes to the release history
+   * updated the User documentation if necessary